COVID-19 lockdown in India: Effectiveness

 People were seen breaching the lockdown and not following social distancing by crowding in vegetable markets in some places.
 On 29 March, Prime Minister Modi advised against this, urging people to stay home in his Mann Ki Baat radio address.

 On 27 March 2020, the police arrested 8 people and registered a complaint against 150 people in Hardoi for gathering at a mosque.
 On 2 April 2020, thousands of people assembled at temples in various parts of West Bengal defying the lockdown for celebrating Rama Navami.
 12 members of Tablighi Jamaat were arrested on 5 April 2020 in Muzaffarnagar for defying the lockdown and organising an event.
 A priest in Andhra Pradesh was arrested for defying the lockdown and organizing a gathering of 150 people in a church.

 According to a study at Shiv Nadar University, India could have witnessed a surge of 31,000 cases of the disease between 24 March and 14 April without lockdown.
 A group of researchers at the University of Oxford who tracked the governmental policy measures to counter the pandemic rated India's lockdown as one of the most stringent in the world, scoring "100 out of 100" on their tracker.
 They noted that India implemented school closures, border closure, travel bans, etc. but they said it was too early to measure their success in containing the pandemic.

 Shamika Ravi from Brookings Institution in India has noted that the growth rate of the pandemic has slowed from doubling every three days before the lockdown to doubling every six days by 6 April.
 It was derailed in the intervening period by the Tablighi Jamaat super spreader event in Nizamuddin.
-By 25 April, it had further slowed to a rate of doubling every twelve days.
+By 30 April, it had further slowed to a rate of doubling every eleven days.

 In a routine press briefing on 22 May, Dr. VK Paul, chairman of the national task force on COVID-19, along with officials from the Ministry of Statistics and Programme Implementation, announced that the growth rate of new cases came down to 5.5% on 15 May from 22.6% on 3 April.
 The doubling rate of cases stood at 13.5 days.
 The death rate decreased to 5.5% from 48.1% on 5 April.

 Based on estimation models from various independent sources and MoSPI it was predicted that lockdown (1.0 + 2.0) helped avert 14-29 lakh cases and 37,000-78,000 deaths until 15 May.

 Among various estimation models presented at the briefing the one by Boston Consulting Group showed that 1.2M-210,000 lives were saved and 36-70 lakh cases were averted due to the lockdown until 15 May.
 Another model by Public Health Foundation of India predicted that 78,000 deaths were averted during the period.